Foreign policy of the second Trump administration: Russia and Ukraine

+In March 2026, during the 2026 Strait of Hormuz crisis, the adminsistration lifted sanctions on Russian oil.

 Prologue

 In January 2025, the Russo-Ukrainian War remains a protracted and attritional conflict, with frontlines largely static despite ongoing offensives.
 Russia maintains operational momentum, making incremental gains in the Donbas and southern Ukraine, but faces heavy losses in manpower and equipment.
 Ukraine, while resilient, faces growing logistical challenges, relying on dwindling Western military aid and precision strikes to counter Russian assaults.
 The war has evolved into high-intensity trench warfare, marked by drone technology, artillery duels, and attritional urban combat.

 There is a growing number of desertions in both the Ukrainian and Russian armed forces.
 Ukraine's economy continues to function, sustained by foreign financial aid, while Russia's wartime economy remains stable despite international sanctions.
 Morale remains high among Ukrainian forces, though exhaustion is evident, while reports suggest growing Russian discontent among mobilized troops.
 The global impact of the war intensifies, with European nations increasing defense spending and China, Iran, and North Korea providing indirect support to Russia.
 With NATO stockpiles under strain and U.S. policy uncertain under the new Trump administration, the war's trajectory remains unclear.
 The Biden administration's policy of sustained military aid has ended, raising concerns over potential negotiations that could favor Moscow and shift the balance of power in Europe.